light-and-motion/data_processing/README.md

 The purpose of this project is to develop an automated processing program that will streamline data formatting of routinely conducted experiments.
 The software will take in a lumensphere, multimeter, or serial CSV file and output an Excel, JPEG, and/or PDF file of the processed results.
 The Excel file will hold a spreadsheet and chart of the processed results.
 The JPEG file will consist of a chart made in matplotlib.
 The PDF will hold the table and the matplotlib chart.

 ## Running
+User will need a CSV file and a configuration file.
+The configuration file should be an Excel file and contain two Worksheets.
+There are no restrictions on the names of the sheets.

 To run the program, run main.py.

 ## Background
 There are several libraries that need to be imported for this program to run: numpy, pandas, openpyxl, matplotlib, pdfkit, PyPDF2, and os.

-In order to run this program, you need a CSV file and a configuration file.
-The configuration file should be an Excel file and contain two Worksheets.
-There are no restrictions on the names of the sheets.

-'Sheet 1' gives the ‘Mapped Settings’ of the program.
+'Sheet 1' of the configuration file gives the ‘Mapped Settings’ of the program.
 The columns should be titled:
 > **Input | Output | Format | Time Unit | Axis | Title | Range**

 **_Except for 'Titles' all inputs are case insensitive_**